lurgh/infinitive-jkp717/README.md

 # THIS FORK IS A WORK IN PROGRESS

 This fork of infinitive has added read/write API and UI for multi-zone Infinity systems.
-It curremtl (as of 8-Aug-2023) works and has been tested on a 2-zone system but it should work up to 4 or 8 zones.
+It currently (as of 8-Aug-2023) works and has been tested on a 2-zone system but it should work up to 4 or 8 zones.
 The UI adapts to show the zones that appear to be in use.

 This code has been adapted for zoned systems from extensive previous work of others.
 I (author of zoning enhancments) have not